 You may not know the wattage of your PC power supply off the top of your head.
 Do yourself a favour and check before you invest in a new video card.
-A beast of a video card like the ZOTAC GeForce GTX 1080 Ti needs a 600W power supply, which exceeds the capacity of most entry-level PCs.
+A beast of a video card needs a 750W power supply, which exceeds the capacity of most entry-level PCs.
 Make sure you have the juice to run your new card.

 Space in the case for your graphics card

 Before you spend serious money on your new video card, take a peek in your PC case.
 You may not even have enough room on your motherboard for it.
-A card like the Zotac card above needs two PCI-E card slots, and it cannot work in a PC that only has one.
+Some cards need two PCI-E card slots, and they cannot work in a PC that only has one.
 There’s also physical space to consider.
 A small form factor case will have a hard time fitting your beefy new video card, no matter how gently you coax it in.
 And no, you absolutely cannot hack off the corner of the card to get it to fit in the case.

 Outputs and connectors

 I know this seems too simple to talk about, but taking it for granted that you can connect your new card to your monitor can lead to frustration.
 HDMI, DVI, display port, s-video and VGA are all possibilities.
 Think about all the devices you’ll want to connect to your new video card, and make sure the right ports are available.
 The primary one is, of course, the connector for your monitor.
 Your gaming will suffer if you stoop to using an adapter to compensate for a missing connection.
 The newest standard that you should be on the lookout for is HDMI 2.1.
 Your quest for the best video image will need as much data throughput as possible, and that is what HDMI 2.1 allows.